jadonk/cloud9-examples/PocketBeagle/Grove/Kit.md

 ### Description:

 In this lesson, students will learn how to use the Grove - 3-Axis Accelerometer to control RGB LED and Speaker Plus.
-At last, he can make a smart box, by putting different side of the box on the table, the box will have different color and play different music.
+At last, he can make a smart box, by putting the different side of the box on the table, the box will have different color and play different music.

 ### Hardware Requirement: